strangelove-ventures/hero/docs/stability_report.md

 * Audit of Tokenfactory module/middleware, Admin Module, Packet Forward Middleware (to begin Jan 17, 2023)

 ## Induction into Game Of Chains

-On November 21, 2022, using [Interchain Security](https://github.com/cosmos/interchain-security), Hero was successfully added as a consumer chain to the testnet under the provider chain.
+On November 21, 2022, using [Interchain Security](https://github.com/cosmos/interchain-security), Hero was successfully added as a consumer chain to the testnet.
 In a real world-context, the provider chain is the high-market cap proof of stake chain which will be able to offer high security guarantees to Cosmos blockchains in return for a fee paid to validators.
-In this testnet, the provider chain was a [forked version of Gaia](https://github.com/cosmos/gaia/tree/goc-dec-7), Gaia being the chain binary that runs the Cosmos hub.
+In this testnet, the provider chain was a [forked version of Gaia](https://github.com/cosmos/gaia/tree/goc-dec-7), Gaia being the chain binary that runs the Cosmos Hub.
 This fork was necessary because it included the [pre-release of Interchain Security](https://github.com/cosmos/interchain-security/releases/tag/v0.1).

-After being on-boarded as a consumer chain, everything acted as expected:
+After being on-boarded as a consumer chain, Hero acted as expected:

 * Hero properly adopted the provider chains validator set
-* IBC transactions and IBC functionality continued to work as expected
+* IBC transactions and IBC functionality worked as expected
 * Chain output logs were stable

 ## Provider Chain Halt and Eventual Hero Halt

 On December 8, 2022, the provider chain halted while the community tested out a “slash throttle” feature.
 At the time of the halt, research was being tracked [here](https://github.com/hyphacoop/ics-testnets/tree/goc-dec-halt-incident/game-of-chains-2022/incidents).
 The bug has since been found and [fixed](https://github.com/cosmos/interchain-security/pull/605).

 In the current version of ICS, if a provider chain halts, consumer chains continue to produce blocks and accept IBC transactions until the trusting period of the [light-client](https://github.com/cosmos/ibc/tree/main/spec/core/ics-002-client-semantics) expires.

 With a client trusting period of 1 week, Hero continued to run smoothly without the provider chain.

 On December 14, 2022, one week after the halt of the provider chain, the light-client between Hero and the provider expired, causing Hero to also halt.

 This is extremely unlikely in a real world scenario as Hero is intended to launch as a consumer chain of the Cosmos Hub.
 To our knowledge, the Cosmos Hub has not had any unplanned downtime since launch.
-Other precautions can also be taken, such as specifying a longer trusting period when creating the client between consumer and provider.
+Other precautions can also be taken, such as specifying a longer client trusting period between consumer and provider.

-It is possible to recover a consumer chain in this situation, but it will require code changes and cooperation from validators.
+It is possible to recover a consumer chain in this situation, but requires code changes and cooperation from validators.

 ## Tokenfactory Module

-The [Tokenfactory Module](https://github.com/strangelove-ventures/hero/tree/main/x/tokenfactory) in the Hero chain binary allows permissioned assets to be minted and controlled by privileged administrative accounts.
+The [Tokenfactory Module](https://github.com/strangelove-ventures/hero/tree/main/x/tokenfactory) in the Hero chain binary allows generic assets to be minted and controlled by privileged accounts.
 Privileged accounts can also place a pause on all transactions to and from the chain.

-A list of accounts and their privileges can be seen [here](TODO: INSERT LINK).
+A list of all possible privledges tied to the Tokenfactory can be seen [here](../readme.md#access-control).

-Throughout the duration of the Game of Chains testnet, Strangelove manually tested many Tokenfactory commands.
+Throughout the duration of the Game of Chains Testnet, Strangelove manually tested many Tokenfactory commands.
 At a high level, we tested:

 * Delegation and creation of all privileged accounts (Master Minter, Minter, Blacklist, etc,)
 * Minting of assets